banner images

 The “Pont du Gard” is the antique monument most visited in France.
 It was built by the Romans 2,000 years ago to bring fresh water to Nimes, which is more than 30 miles away.
 You could just make a photo stop or spend a day visiting the museum and the vicinity but it should not be missed.
 Nearby is Uzes , the first dukedom of France, with its tower, castle, monuments, and the central “place aux Herbes”.

 The famous “Camino de Santiago” is the route that pilgrims have followed since the Middle Ages, starting from Saint Jacques Tower in Paris all the way to Galicia in order to pray at the Tomb of Saint Jacques in Santiago de Compostela.
-Various routes transverse across France and the Pyrennes mountains, and two of them cross Occitanie.
-The most southerly is the Via Tolosa, or Voie d’Arles, which goes via Toulouse and the Somport pass.
+Various routes transverse across France and the Pyrenees mountains, and two of them cross Occitanie.
+The most southerly is the Via Tolosa, or Voie d’Arles, situated between Toulouse and the Somport pass.

 Cordes-sur-Ciel is another fairy tale-like village notable for its craftsmen and artists.
 Built in 1222, it is the oldest bastide in the area, and decorations of dragons, birds of prey, and lions adorn the dwellings.
 The surrounding landscape is also exceptional.
 It’s gothic palace was built by rich merchants.
 It is also known as a legendary city turned towards the stars.